simonis/GraalJsTest/Notes.md

     TruffleHotSpotCompilation-6793 LTruffleIR/Tier1;                                                      Math_floor                                    ()LTruffleIR/Tier1;                                 | 325583us  2084B bytecodes  1024B codesize
     ```
   - Also see the latest version of [truffle/docs/Optimizing.md](https://github.com/oracle/graal/blob/master/truffle/docs/Optimizing.md) and [truffle/docs/Options.md](https://github.com/oracle/graal/blob/master/truffle/docs/Options.md) in the Graal GitHub repository.
+  - To run with the interpreter-only runtime set `-Dtruffle.UseFallbackRuntime=true -Dpolyglot.engine.WarnInterpreterOnly=false`.
+This also means that the native library `libtruffleattach.so` won't be required (see [[GR-54828] Use truffleattach to avoid the need for --add-exports=java.base/jdk.internal.misc=jdk.graal.compiler](https://github.com/oracle/graal/commit/61d00a300a3) and [[GR-57817] Prepare JNI and Unsafe usage for JDK 24](https://github.com/oracle/graal/pull/9892)).
 - Mandrel [discussion/PR](https://github.com/graalvm/mandrel-packaging/pull/369) about supporting Truffle in native-image with Mandrel.
 - [Truffle Enterprise](https://mvnrepository.com/artifact/org.graalvm.truffle/truffle-enterprise/23.1.2) is available for download from Maven Central (`org.graalvm.truffle/truffle-enterprise`) under the GFTC but the sources artifact `truffle-enterprise-23.1.2-sources.jar` only contains a `LICENSE` file with the GFTC.
 - [TruffleRuby](https://chrisseaton.com/truffleruby/) by Chris Seaton
 - [Graal Truffle tutorial in 13 parts](https://www.endoflineblog.com/graal-truffle-tutorial-part-0-what-is-truffle) by Adam Rubka
 - [Embedding Truffle Languages](https://nirvdrum.com/2022/05/09/truffle-language-embedding.html) by Kevin Menard
 - [Writing Truly Memory Safe JIT Compilers](https://medium.com/graalvm/writing-truly-memory-safe-jit-compilers-f79ad44558dd) by Mike Hearn
+- [Auxiliary Engine Caching](https://github.com/oracle/graal/blob/master/truffle/docs/AuxiliaryEngineCachingEnterprise.md): a GraalVM Enterprise feature that allows to store and load the pre-processed AST and compiled native code of an Engine to and from disk.

 ### GraalVM Compiler